 The admission letter from the Department indicates who will serve as your temporary advisor.
 This advisor is a departmental faculty member, usually in an area of specialization of interest to the student.
 The temporary advisor will assist the student with the initial selection of coursework.
 It is the student's responsibility to contact the temporary advisor as soon as possible after admission to the Department.
 The temporary advisor will work with you during your first year of the program.
 At the end of your first academic year, you and your temporary advisor will meet to discuss whether s/he will be your permanent advisor or another faculty member might better meet your substantive and methodological needs.
-If a student wishes to change temporary advisors, that student can complete the Change of Temporary Advisor form found at https://education.wsu.edu/documents/2015/09/change-of-temporary-advisor.pdf.
+If a student wishes to change temporary advisors, that student can complete the Change of Temporary Advisor.pdf.